 Moviehole: What was your chance encounter with Sidney Poitier?

-KT: I didn’t realize until later that God had plans had me.
-I did the film “MacArthur Park,” it was directed by a guy named Billy Wirth and it had Syndea William, Sidney Poitier’s daughter.
+KT: I didn’t realize until later that God had plans for me.
+I did the film “MacArthur Park,” it was directed by a guy named Billy Wirth and it had Sydney Tamilia Poitier, Sidney Poitier’s daughter in it.
 I played a cop in that one.
-We got to Sundance and the film comes up and I believed myself in the film, I believed the role that I was a cop.
+We got to Sundance and the film comes up and I really believed myself in the film, I believed the role that I was a cop.
 But when the credits rolled I wasn’t in the credits.
 I was pretty crushed, they apologized and they gave me an extra $150.
 I brought friends to another screening but again the credits rolled and I wasn’t in it.

-Then Sidney Poitier came and walked right over to me and said, “Do you play the cop?
-I wasn’t sure if you were acting or a real cop.”
-I told Poitier about the missing credits and he said, “Where you are going in your career, it will not matter about the credits.”
-I called it a God Nod instead of a God Wink.
+Then Sidney Poitier came and walked right over to me and said, “Did you play the cop?
+I did not know if you were a real cop or an actor.”
+I told Poitier about the missing credits and he said, “Where you are going in your career, that will not matter.”
+I call that a God Nod!
 That was a startling moment.
 I was also left out of the credits in “The Cotton Club,” and I walked out discouraged.
 Two girls walked up to me after and asked if I played the waiter, it was a journey.
-Those kinds of things, sometimes the gas tank is low and working in this industry, and you need a jump start.
+Those kinds of things, sometimes the gas tank is low and working in this industry, and you need a fill up.

 Moviehole: How did you get involved with “Revival!”?

 It’s been a real labor of love, we started choosing reshoots two or three years after principal photography/ I came back to do ADR seven or eight hours, clearing up the vocal acting.
 It was rough, but it’s one of those projects where your whole life prepared you to do it.
 Actors will tell you a role comes at a certain point in their life.